eduardoAcunaEspinoza/Hy2DL/data/readme.md

 ### CAMELS_US (hourly resolution)

-Hourly products from CAMELS_US can be downloaded from `Zenodo <https://doi.org/10.5281/zenodo.4072701>`_.
+Hourly products from CAMELS_US can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.4072701).
 To add this dataset, create an additional `hourly/` folder inside the CAMELS_US structure:

 ```